narcisolobo/wos-csharp/02-oop/InheritanceExercise/README.md

 # Group Activity: Art Class Hierarchy
 **Objective**:
 Create a base `Art` class and at least three subclasses that inherit from `Art`.
-Each subclass should represent a different type of artwork, such as `OilPainting`, `Sculpture`, and `DigitalArt`.
+Each subclass should represent a different type of artwork, such as `Painting`, `Sculpture`, and `DigitalArt`.
 Implement methods to display details about the artwork.

 ## Instructions
 1. Define the `Art` Class: